ardanlabs/service/README.md

 ### Go Modules

-This project is using Go Module support starting with go1.11beta2.
-This means the following environmental variable must be set.
+This project is using Go Module support starting with go1.11.
+By default modules are set to `auto`.
+If you have changed this, please make sure it is reset back to `auto` for this project.

 ```
-export GO111MODULE=on
+export GO111MODULE=auto
 ```

-We are using the `sync` and `vendor` commands to maintain the dependencies and make sure the project can create reproducible builds.
+We are using the `tidy` and `vendor` commands to maintain the dependencies and make sure the project can create reproducible builds.

 ```
+go mod tidy
-go mod -sync -vendor
+go mod vendor
 ```

 ### Getting the project